gaje/food-blog/_posts/2022-10-02-Nikko-Southlake.md

 ![Ube Mille Crepe Cake](images/food/nikko-ube-mille-crepe-cake.jpg) *Ube Mille Crepe Cake*

 Pricing is where I would expect it to be.
 Sushi is never really cheap, nor do I think I would want cheap sushi.
-You get what you pay for, but this certainly exceeded my expectations.
+You get what you pay for, and this place certainly exceeded my expectations.

+In summary, this place was top-notch and one of our favorite places we've ever been.
+We'll definitely return and highly recommend it to anyone who loves sushi and can appreciate a place that's that takes a big step above the norm.